TALK TO SALES

 Create a summary plan description

-As the name suggests, the SPD is a summary of your plan document for your employees to easily read and learn more about their new health benefit—so no fancy legal language is necessary here.
+In addition to the legal plan document, ERISA requires a summary plan description (SPD).
+As the name suggests, the SPD is a summary of your plan document for your employees to easily read and learn more about their new health benefit—meaning no legal language is necessary.

-In general, it should inform participants of their benefits, rights, and obligations under the plan.
-Once it’s all drafted, be sure and administer it to your employees at least 120 days before your plan starts, or 90 days before a newly eligible employee gets coverage.
+It should generally inform participants of their benefits, rights, and obligations under the plan.
+Once it’s all drafted, you should distribute it to your employees at least 120 days before your plan starts or 90 days before a newly eligible employee gets coverage.

 Notify your employees about your QSEHRA

-While it’s not a strict rule, it’s recommended that you send your employees the notice at least 90 days before the start of each calendar year in which you’ll offer your QSEHRA.
-For example, if you plan to offer a QSEHRA in the beginning of 2025, you must notify your employees by October 3, 2024.
-You must do the same in 2025 if you plan to continue the benefit into 2026.
+For example, if you plan to offer a QSEHRA at the beginning of 2025, you must notify your employees by October 3, 2024.
+You must do the same in 2025 if you’re going to continue the benefit into 2026.

-Help employees buy individual health insurance
+Help employees buy individual health insurance policies

 Establish compliant administration procedures

-That’s why we’ve rounded up eight key components of compliant QSEHRA administration procedures you’ll need to keep in mind to avoid penalties.
+To make it easier, we’ve rounded up eight key components of compliant QSEHRA administration procedures you’ll need to keep in mind to avoid penalties.

 1. Updating your plan with staff changes